YOU ARE EXPLORING

 Accomplished Faculty Providers

 Although the Krannert Institute of Cardiology has always been committed to comprehensive cardiovascular care, it has had particular focus and prominence in several key areas.
-These include clinical and basic electrophysiology (disorders of heart rhythm), a focus initiated by Dr. Charles Fisch (director until 1990) and expanded by Dr. Douglas Zipes (director from 1994 through 2004), who remains active at the Institute.
+These include clinical and basic electrophysiology (disorders of heart rhythm), a focus initiated by Dr. Charles Fisch, MD (director until 1990), and expanded by Douglas Zipes, MD (director from 1994 through 2004), who remains active at the Institute.
 This tradition continues with the current director, Peng-Sheng Chen, MD, also an internationally recognized electrophysiologist and basic scientist.

 More recent areas of research focus include vascular biology, developmental myocardial biology, and intracellular calcium metabolism.
 In the clinical arena, there are focused programs in advanced heart care (congestive heart failure and cardiac transplantation) and invasive cardiac and peripheral vascular intervention, as well as prevention.